 All Family Weekend Programming costs are included in the cost of the Primary Care Program.

 Addiction is a disease that affects the whole family.
-The Orchard Recovery Center’s clients are encouraged to invite loved ones to our family weekend programming every Saturday at 10 AM.
-All sessions include an interactive educational seminar, lunch and small process group with your loved one.
+The Orchard Recovery Center’s clients are encouraged to invite loved ones to participate in our family weekend programming every Saturday at 10 AM.

-Once every six weeks the Orchard hosts an extended family program that includes a Friday seminar on rebuilding trust and guest speakers from 12 step support groups and a regular Saturday family program.
-The extended family long weekend invites loved ones to the Orchard on Friday and Saturday to focus on a more in-depth look at addiction and family dynamics.
+Once every six weeks the Orchard hosts an extended family program that includes a Friday seminar on rebuilding trust and our regular Saturday family program.
+The extended family long weekend invites loved ones to participate int the family programming to focus on a more in-depth look at addiction and family dynamics.